Home » How to Remove Urine Stains from Bathroom Floor?

 1. Soak up the urine with paper towels and then throw the paper towels in the garbage bag.

 2. Next, you’ll need a bucket full of warm water.
-Add a teaspoon of baking and 1/4-cup of hydrogen peroxide to make the cleaning solution.
+Add a teaspoon of baking and 1/4 cup of hydrogen peroxide to make the cleaning solution.

-3. Apply the solution to the stain by using a mop or scrubbing brush.
+3. Apply the solution to the stain using a mop or scrubbing brush.
 Let the solution sit for 5 to 10 minutes for tougher or larger stains.

 4. Once the stain is lifted, use an all-purpose cleaner on the area, and then refill your bucket of warm water and add a few drops of dish soap to apply to the area for extra cleaning.

-5. If the stain still hasn’t been completely removed, mix 2 tablespoons of the solution with 1 tablespoon of peroxide and apply it directly to the stain.
-Let it sit for 5 to 10 minutes.
-Repeat as needed until the stain is completely gone.
+5. If the stain hasn’t been completely removed, mix 2 tablespoons of the solution with 1 tablespoon of peroxide and apply it directly to the stain.

 Use An Enzymatic Cleaner

-Enzyme cleaners are naturally derived compounds that, when combined with water, remove stains and odors.
-They’re safe for use on both hard surfaces and delicate fabrics such as carpets.
-These cleaners are effective at removing urine stains because they break down the protein in the urine, which is what causes the discoloration of the flooring material.
+These cleaners are effective at removing urine stains because they break down the protein in the urine, which causes the flooring material’s discoloration.

-The best way to find an enzymatic cleaner is by visiting your local pet store or home improvement store.
-You can also purchase these products online from Amazon or other online retailers that specialize in pet supplies and cleaning products.
+The best way to find an enzymatic cleaner is by visiting your local pet or home improvement store.

 Materials Required: